Arun Gawli: Criminal activities

 Mumbai police raided the premises of Dagdi Chawl several times and finally broke Gawli's underworld operations.
 Gawli was arrested several times for criminal activities and was detained for long periods during the trial.
 However, he could not be convicted in most of the cases as witnesses would not depose against him for fear of retaliation.
 He was finally convicted of the murder of Shiv Sena leader Kamlakar Jamsandekar by a court in August 2012.
 Gawli and eleven others were found guilty of Jamsandekar's murder and Gawali was sentenced to life imprisonment.
+Charge sheet of 138 pages were furnished by IPS Jayanthi Naidu - Joint Director Central Bureau of Investigation, 2002 Batch Officer.